sriramrokkam/k8s-training/kubernetes/exercise_09_network_policy.md

-# Exercise - Network Policy
+# Exercise 9 - Network Policy

 In this exercise, you will be dealing with _Pods_, _Deployments_, _Labels & Selectors_, _Services_ and **_Network Policies_**.

-Network policies in your namespace help you restrict access to your nginx deployment.
+Network policies in your namespace help you to restrict access to your nginx deployment.
 From within any pod that is not labeled correctly you will not be able to access your nginx instances.

 **Note:** This exercise loosely builds on the previous exercises as you will need a deployment and a service.
 In case you do not have a deployment with a service ready because you did not manage to finish [exercise 5](exercise_05_persistence.md), use the script  [prereq-exercise-06.sh](solutions/prereq-exercise-06.sh) in the *solutions* folder.
 Please use this script only if you do not have a working deployment that has been exposed through a service.